-The Productivity Commission recently released their draft report on superannuation efficiency and competitiveness.
+The Productivity Commission recently released their report on superannuation efficiency and competitiveness.
 What they found mirrors our Fat Cat Funds Research that shows that while Industry super funds outperform Retail funds, there are plenty of areas for improvement.

 Our findings are consistent with APRA’s figures which found industry funds made up 6 of the top 10 funds since 2006.
 Despite their enormous size, all of the big banks did worse than at least 99 super funds over the past 10 years!